dnorman/domcorder/docs/frame-chunking.md

 - **No recovery**: Errors are fatal, stream is closed
 - **Fail-fast**: Invalid data causes immediate error
 - **No frame skipping**: Must process frames in order

-## Future Optimizations

-### Frame Length Prefixes

-The Rust reader has a TODO to add frame length prefixes:
-- Current: Must attempt deserialization on every chunk (O(n²) for large frames)
-- Proposed: Prefix each frame with u32/u64 length
-  - Read length first (4-8 bytes)
-  - Read exactly that many bytes
-  - Deserialize once with complete data

-This would eliminate the performance issue for large Asset frames.

 ## Testing